Eva-Kaushik/Cross-platform-Agile.NET/README.md

 [Here is the NuGet Package page](https://www.nuget.org/packages/TableAPI/)

-Although the package is named `TableAPI` the namespaces to import is Bunny like
+Although the package is named `TableAPI` the namespaces to import is

 ```csharp